BenLiu983/House_Price_Prediction/README.md

 <img width="749" alt="model compa" src="https://user-images.githubusercontent.com/64850893/165354835-d50df04c-2df4-43ca-a618-5de7008ee29b.png">

-* In terms of the model prediction accuracy, SVR, Lasso, and Random Forest are outperforming other algorithms.
+* In terms of the model prediction accuracy, SVR, Lasso, and Random Forest outperform other algorithms.
-* Considering the interpretabioity of the model, Lasso would be the optimal choice in this case.
+* Considering the interpretability of the model, Lasso would be the optimal choice in this case.

 ### 7.3 Feature Importance (Lasso):

 <img width="1198" alt="fea imp" src="https://user-images.githubusercontent.com/64850893/165355037-ac919774-92dc-4f56-8822-a1a722da0fad.png">

-* "GrLivArea" (Above grade/ground living area square feet), "OverallQual" (Rates the overall material and finish of the house), and "1stFlrSF" (First Floor square feet) are the most crucial features when it comes to predicting the sale price of a house.
+* "GrLivArea" (above grade/ground living area square feet), "OverallQual" (rates the overall material and finish of the house), and "1stFlrSF" (first floor square feet) are the most crucial features when it comes to predicting the sale price of a house.

 ## 9. Conclusion

-* Considering evaluation metric (R Square) and model interpretability, Lasso is the optimal model
+* Considering evaluation metric (R Square) and model interpretability, Lasso is the optimal model.
 * Ground living area square feet, overall quality and first floor square feet are the most critical prediction indicators.

 ## 10. Next Steps